oscar-anderson/EEG-Fringe-P3-analysis/README.md

 # EEG-Fringe-P3-analysis
-This repository contains code for my MSc dissertation project, which investigates how different types and strengths of salience affect the P300 response - a reliable neural signature for the detection of salient stimuli - measured via EEG (using the Fringe-P3 method), during the Rapid Serial Visual Presentation (RSVP) of different face stimuli.
+This repository contains code for my MSc dissertation and an ongoing research project that I am working on as lead author, alongside Professor Howard Bowman and Dr Alberto Aviles at the University of Birmingham, with the intention to seek its publication upon completion.

+## Background
+This project constitutes an analysis of electroencephalography (EEG) data collected from an experiment conducted by Dr Aviles, in which subjects viewed streams of faces presented via Rapid Serial Visual Presentation (RSVP), within a paradigm known as the Fringe-P3 technique.
+In analysing the electrophysiological responses to faces of different forms and strengths of personal significance to the subjects (referred to as 'salience'), we aim to detect a neural signal known as the P300 (P3) - an electrophysiological response recognised as a reliable neural signature of perceived salience - and examine how differences in the form or strength of perceived salience can affect this pattern of neural responding.
+In doing so, this research aims to add to our current scientific understanding of the P3 component and determine the utility of the Fringe-P3 technique in discerning what individuals perceive as salient, without them ever explicitly communicating this information.

 Please see my research proposal (located in the Proposal/ folder of this repository) for a full description of the research aims and methods.